Gin Wigmore: Extended Play

 Extended Play was Wigmore's first EP.
 It was produced by Tony Buchen (Blue King Brown, The Whitlams, Macromantics, Kid Confucius) and contains the tracks "Hallelujah", "These Roses", "SOS", "Under My Skin", and "Easy Come Easy Go".
-Australian musician John Butler played ukulele on song "SOS".
+Australian musician John Butler played ukulele on the song "SOS".
 Released in 2008, the EP peaked at number ten in the New Zealand charts.
 It was certified Platinum in New Zealand on 2 May 2010, selling over 15,000 copies.

 Extended Play was released in Australia on 2 August 2008 by Island Records.
 Wigmore was the first artist signed with Island Records, a partner company with Universal Music Group, Australia.
 She toured with Australian artist Pete Murray on his national tour in August/September 2008.
 Wigmore toured in 2008, including at the Cross Town Revue in Auckland, and in December 2008, toured with musicians John Mellencamp and Sheryl Crow in New Zealand.
 Her hit single "Under My Skin" was featured on an Air New Zealand advertising campaign, Nothing to Hide.

-Wigmore featured in the 2009 song and video of "Brother" by new group Smashproof, also from Auckland.
+Wigmore was featured in the 2009 song and video of "Brother" by a new group Smashproof, also from Auckland.